-Conclusion: support programmes for volunteers can provide non-profit organisations with invaluable services and materials from generous companies if you want to donate as a company.
-Even though you don’t directly receive the money you can benefit from thousands of euros in donated materials.
+Conclusion: support corporate philanthropy programmes for volunteers can provide non-profit organisations with invaluable services and materials from generous companies if you want to donate as a company.
+Even though you don’t directly receive the money, you can benefit from thousands of euros in donated materials.

-If your organisation wants to make a positive change in your community you might be able to get financial support from companies who share your vision.
-Although the details of donating as a company will be different for each company, community grants are in essence lump sums given to non-profit organisations by companies.
+If your organisation wants to make a positive change in your community, you might be able to get financial support from companies that share your vision.
+Although the details of donating as a company will be different for each company, community grants are, in essence, lump sums given to non-profit organisations by companies.
 These are often given on a yearly basis by companies.
-If you’re looking for sponsoring for a big project, continuing a community programme, or participating in emergency relief, Community Grants are a great option for you.
+If you’re looking to sponsor a big project, continue a community programme, or participate in emergency relief, Community Grants are a great option for you.

 Whilst you’re doing your research, the following questions may help to establish which companies are the best fit for your organisation:

 - What are the values of this company?
 Most companies will have specific parameters for the kind of projects and organisations they would like to sponsor.
 Take Verizon Foundation, they support education, healthcare, and energy management.
-Find yourself a company that really fits with your organisation to increase your chances of receiving that funding.
+Find yourself a company that really fits with your organisation to increase your chances of receiving charitable contributions.

-- How much money does my organisation need?
-Some companies may not have set limits to how much they can sponsor through Community Grants but others will have set limits.
+- How much charitable donation does my organisation need?
+Some companies may not have set limits to how much they can sponsor through Community Grants, but others will have set limits.
 Think about how many of your online fundraising goals you would like to reach subsidies and how much sponsorship you need for your campaign.
-Sometimes it makes more sense to ask for many smaller amounts of financial support whilst other times it’s better to put your time and effort in getting a few big donations.
+Sometimes it makes more sense to ask for many smaller amounts of financial support, whilst other times, it’s better to put your time and effort into getting a few big donations.

-Company donations can really help your organisation to meet your fundraising target or it can help a specific project or longer running campaign.
+Corporate donations can really help your organisation to meet your fundraising target, or they can help a specific project or longer-running campaign.
 Although these can’t be implemented as quickly as other forms of corporate giving, they really are worth it in the long run.